mkhan570/HW02-FileIO/README.md

    - `"ee"` → `counts[4][4]++`
    - `"ce"` → `counts[2][4]++`

+### **Instructions:**

+1. Open the file specified by `filename` for reading.
+   - If the file cannot be opened, return `false` and **do not call** `fclose()`.

+2. Read each successive pair of letters and increment the appropriate entry in  `counts[][]`.
+   1. Create a loop where one character is read each iteration.
+   2. If the current character is not alphanumeric (`[a-z]` or `[A-Z]`), skip it.
+   3. If the current alphanumeric character is first in the current pair, store it's value.
+   4. If the current alphanumeric character is second in the current pair, increment the pair in `counts[][]`.

+3. Stop reading at the end of the file.

-   Again, if there is a leftover single letter at the end, increment its count at index 26 for the second position.
+4. If there is a leftover single letter at the end, increment its count at index 26 for the second position.

-4. Stop reading at the end of the file.

 5. Close the file using `fclose()` after processing if the file opened successfully and return `true`.